 Alton Jazz and Wine Festival

-Taking place on the banks of the Mississippi River, the Alton Jazz and Wine Festival combines two universally popular categories of entertainment for one day.
-Thousands descend on the show to hear groovy beats and sip fresh drinks, all set against the backdrop of the Mississippi.
-Distinguished figures from the Jazz world such as Ptah Williams Quartet, Funky Butt Brass Band, and Keyon Harrold provide the sounds, leaving festival-goers with the enviable task of relaxing, tapping their feet to to the beats and soaking up the atmosphere.
+Taking place in the city of Alton on the banks of the Mississippi River, the Alton Jazz and Wine Festival combines two universally popular categories of entertainment for one day only.
+Thousands descend on the show to hear groovy beats and sample wine, all set against the backdrop of the river.
+Distinguished figures from the Jazz world such as Ptah Williams Quartet, Funky Butt Brass Band, and Keyon Harrold provide the sounds, leaving festival-goers with the enviable task of relaxing, tapping their feet to to the beats and soaking up the atmosphere – and of course the wine.

-LOCATION Liberty Bank Alton Amphitheater, Alton DATES 8 September
+Liberty Bank Alton Amphitheater, Alton / September each year

 Sycamore Pumpkin Festival